akamai/httpie-edgegrid/README.rst

 MacOS Sierra users have reported  the error "http: error: argument --auth-type/-A: invalid choice: 'edgegrid' (choose from 'basic', 'digest')" after installation.
 Try installing using pip instead.

-The error "ImportError: ‘pyOpenSSL’ module missing required functionality.
+The error "ImportError: 'pyOpenSSL' module missing required functionality.
 Try upgrading to v0.14 or newer" requires you to install an updated version of `pyOpenSSL`:

 .. code-block:: bash